 Carl D. Corbin, General Counsel

 This course meets the qualifications for continuing education credit for LEPs, LPCCs, LMFTs, LCSWs, and NCSP.
 It also qualifies for hours of continuing professional development for Nationally Certified School Psychologists under provider number 1025.
 The California Association of School Psychologists maintains responsibility for the program and its content.
 Participants in this training will earn Continuing Education Units – one unit hour per hour of instruction at the workshop – which can be used toward CASP certification.
 If you wish to receive credit, add “CEU” after your last name at the time of registration for the workshop.
-Each registrant wishing to receive credit must submit at the time of the workshop, a check for $15 made out to CASP and a completed CASP form which SCLS will provide.
+For in-person attendees, each registrant wishing to receive credit must submit at the time of the workshop, a check for $20 made out to CASP and a completed CASP form which SCLS will provide.
+For virtual attendees, information will be provided at the beginning of the workshop.
 This payment is separate and in addition to the workshop fee which is paid to SCLS.
 SCLS will submit the checks and forms for CEU’s to CASP.